 Comfortable career choices can lead to waking up one day in a spiral of depression because life feels meaningless.

-Comfortable relationship choices can lead to a turbulent, drawn out process of untangling your mental, emotional, and financial life from another person.
+Comfortable relationship choices can lead to a turbulent, drawn-out process of untangling your mental, emotional, and financial life from another person.

-Now, even if one does end up a situation like the above, it’s possible to get through it.
+Now, even if one does end up in a situation like the above, it’s possible to get through it.
 Plenty of people have used these experiences to catapult their lives forward and create a more fulfilling life.
 For others, it’s too painful to come back from.

 The question is, do you want to consciously choose the discomfort or do you want to wait until it happens to you?

 “Pain is inevitable.
 Suffering is optional.” – Haruki Murakami